-The following schedule reflects the District's capital asset balances as of December 31, 2013:
+The following schedule reflects the District's capital asset balances:

-Table 4 Capital Assets As of December 31, 2013
+Table 4 Capital Assets As of December 31, 2014 and 2013

-Governmental Activities
+Governmen ntal Activities

-2013 2012
+2014 2013

 Land & Land Right of Way 3,984,385 3,984,385

-Buildings 456,227 434,297
+Buildings 456,227 456,227

 Land Improvements 684,568 684,568

-Equipment 121,659 122,070
+Equipment 121,659 121,659

-Vehicles 131,909 155,496
+Vehicles 126,026 131,909

 Less:

-Accumulated Depreciation (771,207) (714,113)
+Accumulated Depreciation (841,791) (771,207)

-Total Capital Assets 4,607,541 4,666,703
+Total Capital Assets 4,531,074 4,607,541

-The Total Capital Assets for the Forest Preserve decrease of \$59,162 in 2013 was caused by depreciation costs in excess of current year capital asset additions.
-There continues to be discussions with the Forest Preserve Commissioners and the Forest Preserve Director regarding properties that are or could become available next to existing preserves and wetland properties and it is hoped that property will be purchased during 2014.
-The Park District does have a "first right of refusal" on several properties should they become available to purchase during 2014.
-The Park District projects during 2013 included working with the City of Genoa on a hiking/biking trail connection to Russell Woods Forest Preserve and working with the Village of Shabbona on a hiking/biking trail connection to Chief Shabbona Forest Preserve, Shabbona Lake State Park, Shabbona grade school and the Village of Shabbona businesses.
-An application was submitted to the U.S. Army Corp of Engineers to expand the wetland bank at Afton South Prairie Forest Preserve in 2013...
-Wonderful volunteers play a key role in many of the natural resource management activities.
+The total Capital Assets for the Forest Preserve District decreased by \$76,467 in 2014 due to depreciation costs being in excess of current year capital asset additions.
+There continues to be discussions with the Forest Preserve District Commissioners and the Forest Preserve Superintendent regarding properties that are or could become available next to existing preserves and wetland properties, and it is hoped that additional property will be purchased during 2015.
+Once the conversion of the former Evergreen Village mobile home park to open space is completed in 2015, it is anticipated that it will become Forest Preserve land.
+The Park District does have a "first right of refusal" on several properties should they become available to purchase in 2015.
+Wonderful volunteers play a key role in many of the natural resource management activities of the Forest Preserve District.
 Boy Scouts and Girl Scouts are the most regular and reliable for the District.
-Students from NIU are also a source of volunteer help for the Forest Preserve.
+Students from Northern Illinois University are also a source of volunteer help for the Forest Preserve District.